macdougt/terrafirma/README.md

-# On terrafirma with terraform
+# On terra firma with terraform

 Let's start with a story.